transdigiware/blockchain/howto/ibp-v2-faq.md

 {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}} uses Hyperledger Fabric v1.4.9 and v2.2.1.

+## How do I get the latest Fabric version and Fabric functionalities on my {{site.data.keyword.blockchainfull_notm}} Platform network?
+{: #ibp-v2-faq-v2-fabric-upgrade}
+{: faq}

+Depending on the contents of a Fabric release and {{site.data.keyword.blockchainfull_notm}} Platform, it might only be necessary to upgrade nodes to get access to the latest features.
+However, often it is necessary to update channel configurations with the latest capabilities in order to get access to the latest Fabric features.
+In these cases, it is important to upgrade components and channels in a particular order:

+1. Upgrade nodes to the latest Fabric versions.
+Note that nodes are always backward compatible with earlier versions and earlier capabilities.
+For more information about upgrading nodes, see [Upgrading to a new version of Fabric](/docs/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-components-upgrade).
+2. Update channels with any new channel capabilities.
+If you update capabilities to a capability level (such as 2.0) before upgrading nodes to the Fabric version corresponding to a capability, the node may crash.
+For more information, see [Capabilities](/docs/blockchain?topic=blockchain-ibp-console-govern#ibp-console-govern-capabilities).

+If you are moving from v1.4.x to v2.x, you may have to update your smart contracts to conform to new smart contract lifecycle.
+For more information, see [Upgrading to a new version of Fabric](/docs/blockchain?topic=blockchain-ibp-console-smart-contracts#ibp-console-smart-contracts-v2).
+{: tip}

 ## What database do the peers use for their ledger?
 {: #ibp-v2-faq-v2-IBP-Overview-1-3}